-Risk ID Risk Issue Description of Risk and Trigger Risk Rating (pre-Control) Preventative Controls Residual Risk 3.2 Waste material removal Inadequate clean-up and removal of building and infrastructure materials generates residual wastes, causing ability to achieve closure criteria.
+Risk ID Risk Issue Description of Risk and Trigger Risk Rating (pre-Control) Preventative Controls Residual Risk Response actions to be considered if the risk eventuates 3.2 Waste material removal Inadequate clean-up and removal of building and infrastructure materials generates residual wastes, causing ability to achieve closure criteria.
 4 2 12 Conduct final inspection of decommissioning and clean-up with Hold Points and release criteria for demolition contractors; and Incorporate appropriate hold points and performance criteria and demolition and waste removal contracts.
-3 2 3.3 Waste storage Adverse geotechnical and or geochemical issues associated with process waste storage facilities (e.g. tailings, reject emplacements, overburden and waste rock dumps etc) leading to pollution or poor growing conditions, and poor rehabilitation outcomes.
+3 2 8 Obtain specialist advice and develop appropriate remedial actions which could include removal or amelioration of unsuitable materials.
+3.3 Waste storage Adverse geotechnical and or geochemical issues associated with process waste storage facilities (e.g. tailings, reject emplacements, overburden and waste rock dumps etc) leading to pollution or poor growing conditions, and poor rehabilitation outcomes.
 3 3 13 Seek specialist geotechnical assessment as part of final landform design; and Design and construct suitable emplacements for geochemically hazardous materials.
-2 3 3.4 Demolition and decommissioning of buildings and infrastructure Inadequate planning and funding of decommissioning activities leads to delays or compromised final landform outcomes.
+2 3 9 Obtain specialist advice and develop appropriate remedial actions which could include removal or amelioration of unsuitable materials.
+3.4 Demolition and decommissioning of buildings and infrastructure Inadequate planning and funding of decommissioning activities leads to delays or compromised final landform outcomes.
 3 3 13 Prepare a demolition plan that ensures achievement of the final landform and rehabilitation goals; and Rehabilitation plans to clearly identify any infrastructure to be retained including for example, services, concrete slabs, roads and water management infrastructure.
-2 3 4.
-Landf orm Establishment 4.1 Rehabilitation resources Use of inappropriate rehabilitation machinery and equipment, compromises ability to achieve rehabilitation outcomes or desired final landform.
+2 3 9 Obtain specialist advice and develop remedial action plan to address any decommissioning failures and update rehabilitation and closure plans as required.
+4. Landf form Establishment I 4.1 Rehabilitation resources Use of inappropriate rehabilitation machinery and equipment, compromises ability to achieve rehabilitation outcomes or desired final landform.
 3 3 13 Final landform including roads to be designed by suitably qualified personnel Hire specialised plant and contractors to undertake major bulk earthworks; and Supervise rehabilitation activities and intervene promptly if damage or poor performance is occurring.
-2 3 4.2 Landform stability Instability of highwalls and benches compromises ability to achieve the desired final landform.
-3 4 18 Seek specialist geotechnical advice for final landform design, to specifically advise on measures such as bench and batter widths, heights and highwall stability and protection; and Consider measures such as scaling or rock bolting to improve long term stability 2 3 4.3 Landform stability Final landform instability (e.g., Steep slopes, long slopes, erosion etc.) affecting revegetation and final land use capability.
+2 3 9 Assess damage, develop and implement remedial actions that could include actions like scarification to soil surfaces, respreading topsoil and resowing seed., 4.2 Landform stability Instability of highwalls and benches compromises ability to achieve the desired final landform.
+3 4 18 Seek specialist geotechnical advice for final landform design, to specifically advise on measures such as bench and batter widths, heights and highwall stability and protection; and Consider measures such as scaling or rock bolting to improve long term stability 2 3 9 Implement repairs as necessary; and Obtain specialist advice and review final landform goals.
+Amend rehabilitation and closure plans as required 4.3 Landform stability Final landform instability (e.g., Steep slopes, long slopes, erosion etc.) affecting revegetation and final land use capability.
 3 4 18 Undertake survey of final landforms prior to the placement of subsoil and topsoil, to verify establishment of desired grades and levels; and Seek specialist advice for advice on aspects such as batter grades, drainage measures, slope lengths and slope curvature, and placement of mid-slope berms and drains.
-2 3
+2 3 9 Implement repairs as necessary; and Obtain specialist advice and review final landform goals.
+Amend rehabilitation and closure plans as required.